 Those interested in the major should contact a department faculty member in their first year or as early as possible.
 Students in good standing at the college who have satisfactorily completed prerequisite courses and SWRK 221 are eligible to apply for admission to the major.
 Students are granted major status only after satisfactory completion of SWRK 221, SWRK 246, SWRK 254, and a program application.
-Students should achieve a grade of C or better in all prerequisite and required courses to progress in the major.
+Students should achieve a passing grade for Psychology 125 and a grade of C- or better in all other prerequisite courses.
+Students must receive a C or better in required social work courses to progress in the major.
 Details are specified in the program manual available from faculty or the department website.

 |Prerequisite Courses Required for the Major|

 |or BIO 243||Human Anatomy and Physiology: Organs and Organ Systems|